tpascarella/sr50/docs/investing/human-capital.md

 [This article](https://blog.doist.com/deep-work/) is a great introduction to the concepts, as well as a cliffnotes version of the training regimen.

-## Formal Education
+## Not The Same as Formal Education!

-Use this very cautiously!
+Use student loan debt very carefully!
 College is becoming more and more expensive at the exact same time as it's becoming less and less valuable.
 That is a dangerous trend to invest in.

 ![Consumer prices over time](/img/price-changes.jpeg)